Welcome to In My Kitchen Three. Enjoy a quick peek at some of the items that have passed through the Tin and Thyme kitchen during February and beyond.

 Thanks for visiting Tin and Thyme.
-There’s a peek as to what’s been happening in my kitchen over the last few months.
+Here ends the peek as to what’s been happening in my kitchen over the last few months.
 What’s been happening in your kitchen?
-I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+I’d love to hear about it in the comments below.
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 If you’d like more about me type of posts, follow the link and you’ll find I have a few.